sghpjuikit/player/CONTRIBUTING.md

 ## Preparations

 - Clone the repository

+Optional, but recommended:
+- Set up Vlc (required for playback)
-- To enable audio playback, 64-bit VLC must be installed on your system or in the `app/vlc` directory.
-Obtain latest [here](https://www.videolan.org/vlc/)
+  64-bit VLC must be installed on your system or in the `app/vlc` directory (portable version).
+Obtain latest [here](https://www.videolan.org/vlc/).
+- Set up JDK
-- To use a jdk other than your system default, create a `gradle.properties` file at project root with the following content: `org.gradle.java.home=/path/to/jdk`
+  To avoid version mismatch, it is recommended to not use system default and use [OpenJDK11](https://jdk.java.net/11/).
+Extract to [app/java](app/java) or use arbitrary location: create a `gradle.properties` file at project root with property: `org.gradle.java.home=/path/to/jdk`. [app/java](app/java) link will be created pointing to the directory.

 #### Intellij IDEA